 Several caveats apply to Figs.~\ref{fig:varTypeCMD_Puls}--\ref{fig:varTypeCMD_Catac} and should be kept in mind for their interpretation. (a)~The quality of catalogues published in the literature can be rather different, in part because variability is often classified without knowledge of a parallax.
-To reduce the impact of misclassified objects on these figures, we select subsets of all available catalogues as reference for specific variable star classes, depending on their agreement with the expected locations in the CaMD.
-In certain cases, we have excluded sources from the literature by choice of specific catalogues (Table~\ref{tab:literature}) and by using \gaia's astrometry and the multi-band photometric time series data for occasional cuts in magnitude or colour.
-Future \gaia data releases will provide a more homogeneous variability classification that will rely primarily on the results of the variability processing \citep{DPACP-49}. (b)~The CaMDs are not corrected for extinction, leading to increased scatter, in particular for objects residing primarily in heavily attenuated areas such as the Galactic disk and the Galactic bulge. (c)~The crossmatch of sources can be erroneous in the case of stars located in crowded regions or in the case of high proper motion, especially if the positions of stars in the published catalogues are not sufficiently precise or if proper motion information is not available. (d)~\gaia represents a milestone for space astrometry and photometry.
-Nevertheless, some sources can be affected by issues such as corrupt measurements so that their location in the CaMD may be incorrect \citep{DPACP-39}.
-However, we stress that such issues are limited to a small fraction of sources so that most known variable classes are recovered as expected.
-The cyclic approach of the \gaia data processing and analysis will allows us to correct such unexpected features in the future data releases.
+To reduce the impact of misclassified objects on these figures, we selected subsets of all available catalogues as reference for specific variable star classes, depending on their agreement with the expected locations in the CaMD.
+In certain cases, we have excluded sources from the literature by choice of specific catalogues (Table~\ref{tab:literature}) and by using the \gaia astrometry and the multi-band photometric time-series data for occasional cuts in magnitude or colour.
+Future \gaia data releases will provide a more homogeneous variability classification that will rely primarily on the results of the variability processing \citep{DPACP-49}. (b)~The CaMDs are not corrected for extinction, which leads to increased scatter, in particular for objects that primarily reside in heavily attenuated areas such as the Galactic disc and the Galactic bulge. (c)~The cross-match of sources can be erroneous when stars are located in crowded regions or have high proper motion, especially if the positions of stars in the published catalogues are not sufficiently precise or if proper motion information is not available. (d)~Some variability types like magnetically active stars (e.g. RS~CVn stars) exhibit different observational phenomena, such as rotational modulation variations as well as flares.
+To avoid overcrowding the CaMD diagrams, these types are represented in only one of the relevant diagrams (e.g. with rotational or eruptive variables).
+Furthermore, we note that the time sampling and the waveband coverage of a given survey might favour the detection of only some of these aspects. (e)~\gaia represents a milestone for space astrometry and photometry.
+Nevertheless, some sources can be affected by problems such as corrupt measurements so that their location in the CaMD may be incorrect \citep{DPACP-39}.
+However, we stress that these problems are limited to a small fraction of sources so that most known variable classes are recovered as expected.
+The cyclic approach of the \gaia data processing and analysis will allow us to correct for these unexpected features in the future data releases.